upupup-ux/high-school-math-error-aware-prompting/README.md

-# high-school-math-error-aware-prompting
-Code and dataset for "From Error Analysis to Error-Aware Prompting: Structured Error Knowledge for High School"

 # Error-Aware Prompting (EAP) for High School Mathematical Reasoning

 This repository contains the code and experimental framework for the paper: